pm4ml/pm4ml-k3s-iac/README.md

 # Mojaloop K3S Bootstrap
-A minimal IaC to provision PM4ML running on k3s
+A minimal PoC of mojaloop running on k3s

 ## Includes
 - ingress controller (nginx-ingress, ambassador or traefik)